-Position(s) Held With Trust, Name, Length of Time Year of Birth Served and and Address 1 Term of Office 2 Principal Occupation(s) During Past Five Years, Prior Relevant Experience and Other Directorships During the Past Five Years No. of Portfolios in Trust Overseen Officers David Bunstine President since 2018.
-Year of Birth: 1965 Director, ACA Group (formerly Foreside Financial Group, LLC) 2013 to present.
-N/A Troy M. Statczar Year of Birth: 1971 Treasurer since 2023.
-Director, Fund Officer, ACA Group (formerly Foreside Financial Group, LLC), 2020 to present; Director of Fund Administration, Thornburg Investment Management, Inc., 2017 to 2019.
-N/A Year of Birth: 1969 Officer since 2016.
-LLC), 2011 to present; Chief Compliance Officer of The Glenmede Senior Principal Consultant, Fund Officer Services ACA Group (formerly Foreside Financial Group, LLC), 2011 to present; Chief Compliance Officer of The Glenmede Fund, Inc. and The Glenmede Portfolios, 2017 to present; Chief Compliance Officer, Plan Investment Fund, Inc., 2022 to present.
+Name, Year of Birth and Address Year of Birth Served and Prior Relevant Experience and Other Directorships During the Officers David Bunstine Year of Birth: 1965 President since 2018. ince 2018.
+Director, ACA Group (formerly Foreside Financial Group, LLC) 2013 to present.
+Troy M. Statczar Year of Birth: 1971 N/A Eimile J. Moore Year of Birth: 1969 Chief Compliance Officer since 2016.
+AML Officer since 2016.
+Senior Principal Consultant, Fund Officer Services ACA Group (formerly Foreside Financial Group, LLC), 2011 to present; Chief Compliance Officer of The Glenmede Fund, Inc. and The Glenmede Portfolios, 2017 to present; Chief Compliance Officer, Plan Investment Fund, Inc., 2022 to present.
 N/A Jennifer L. Gorham Year of Birth: 1981 Secretary since 2016.
 Senior Principal Consultant, Fund Officer Services, ACA Group (formerly Foreside Financial Group, LLC), 2015 to present.
 N/A

-- 1 The mailing address of each officer is Three Canal Plaza, Suite 100, Portland, ME 04101. - The Trust's officers, except the Chief Compliance Officer, are elected annually by the Board of Trustees.
+The mailing address of each officer is Three Canal Plaza, Suite 100, Portland, ME 04101.

+2 The Trust's officers, except the Chief Compliance Officer, are elected annually by the Board of Trustees.
 The Trust's Chief Compliance Officer is designed by the Board of Trustees and may only be removed by action of the Board of Trustees, including a majority of Independent Trustees.